PowerDNS/pdns/docs/backends/remote.rst

 ^^^^^^^

 You **must** always reply with JSON hash with at least one key, 'result'.
 This must be boolean false if the query failed.
-Otherwise it must conform to the expected result.
+Otherwise, it must conform to the expected result.
 For HTTP connector, to signal bare success, you can just reply with HTTP 200 OK, and omit any output.
 This will result in same outcome as sending {"result":true}.